klovnefisk/nuutti.no/content/posts/trapped-in-time.md

 I biked from Trondheim to Oslo in a week.
 That week felt long when i was in it, but now it feels like a short weird story that i can tell in one sentence.

-But the bodily experience of the time passing, while biking the norwegian countryside for years cannot be underestimated.
+But the bodily experience of the time passing, while biking the norwegian countryside for days cannot be underestimated.

-It felt kind of bad at the time - and the hours and days spent on the bike felt like an eternity.
+It felt bad at the time - and the hours and days spent on the bike felt like an eternity.

 Maybe pain is the only path to slow seconds?